stharshine/Project_3-Oh-how-the-temperature-blows/README.md

 1- connect api and clean the data (jupiter notebook + sw_api.py) - priscila

-2- create the app.py (that connects the dataset to the database) - jyothi
+2- create the app.py (that connects the dataset to the database) - tharu

-3- create the html template - tharusha
+3- create the html template - jyothi

 4 - create the javascript file - ahmed